Skip to content

 Door icon

-You pay an annual service charge for services such as caretaking and day-to-day repairs.
+The annual service charge includes services such as caretaking and day-to-day repairs.
 For leaseholders, your building insurance premium and ground rent is also included.
 Find out more about what the charges pay for further down this page.

 We send invoices for major works separately, after the work is completed.
-These are repair, replacement and improvement works - such as replacing lifts or windows or repairs to continuous roofs - where the charge is £250 or more.
+These are repair, replacement and improvement works where the charge is £250 or more.
+Examples include replacing lifts or windows or repairs to continuous roofs.
 We will write to you separately about any proposed works.

 The invoice covers: